Utah Ag-Gag Law Declared Unconstitutional

 Contact: Natalia Lima, email@example.com, 201 679 7088

 Salt Lake City, Utah –Today the U.S. District Court of Utah declared Utah’s Ag-Gag statute unconstitutional.
 This is the second time a state Ag-Gag statute has been struck down as unconstitutional, both rulings the result of lawsuits led by the Animal Legal Defense Fund.
 This victory follows a landmark decision from August 2015, when the U.S. District Court of Idaho ruled that Idaho’s Ag-Gag law violated the First and Fourteenth Amendments.

 Today’s ruling resolves the first lawsuit filed in the nation to challenge Ag-Gag laws, which criminalize undercover investigations by animal activists and journalists at factory farms and slaughterhouses.

-“These unconstitutional laws will fall like dominos,” says Stephen Wells, executive director of the Animal Legal Defense Fund.
+“These unconstitutional laws will fall like dominoes,” says Animal Legal Defense Fund’s executive director Stephen Wells.
 “Ag-Gag laws are flagrant attempts to hide animal cruelty from the American people, and they unfairly target activists trying to serve the public’s interest.”